 - In 2021, we visited Medieval York, Alnwick Castle and Hadrian’s Wall (Housestead’s Fort and Vindolanda).
 We enjoyed a 2-day road trip, including Loch Ness.

-- In mid-2019, I had an unplanned solo trip back to Australia during their winter (about the same temperature as Scotland in Summer).
-It was my first time back in Australia since we left in September 2016.
-I loved spending time with family and friends, including our young grandson, who I had previously only met via WhatsApp.
+- In mid-2019, I had an unplanned solo trip back to Australia during the winter (about the same temperature as Scotland in Summer).
+It was my first time in Australia since we left in September 2016.
+I loved spending time with family and friends, including our young grandson, whom I had only met via WhatsApp.

 - In addition to my 2 weeks in Australia, we had our first trip to Europe, visiting Berlin for 3 days/3 nights.
-We explored London for the first time (we usually just transit through Heathrow airport) for 5 days/4 nights.
+We explored London for the first time (we usually transit through Heathrow Airport) for 5 days/4 and nights.
 And, one of our sons spent 2 weeks in Spain.

 - We had several mini-stays in Scotland and England.
 Manchester for the cricket (Ashes match).
 Newcastle, London and Drimsynie (in the Scottish Highlands) for work events.
 We enjoyed overnighters in Inverness, Edinburgh and on the Isle of Skye.